ishandutta2007/free-api/README.md

 ----------

-<b> Article short article : Get an article according to the date, either online or famous —— <a href="https://www.free-api.com/doc/305"> Interface address </a>
+ - Article short article : Get an article according to the date, either online or famous —— <a href="https://www.free-api.com/doc/305"> Interface address </a>

  - Bing Story : Randomly get the story from Bing, which can be obtained according to the pid —— <a href = "https: //www.free- api.com/doc/306">Interface address </a>